 A French sprint champion who dominated the European 200 meters and anchored her nation's relay team to global gold.

-Muriel Hurtis-Houairi possessed a burst of speed that made her the queen of European sprinting in the early 2000s.
-The French athlete announced herself with authority in 2002, completing a rare double by winning the 200m gold at both the European Indoor and Outdoor Championships.
-The following year, she added a World Indoor title and a critical bronze at the outdoor World Championships, cementing her status as a global contender.
-While individual Olympic glory was narrowly elusive, her legacy is firmly tied to team success.
-As a key anchor leg for the French 4x100m relay, she helped drive the squad to a stunning gold medal at the 2003 World Championships, a moment of collective triumph that remains a highlight of French athletics.
+Muriel Hurtis-Houairi won 200m gold at both the European Indoor and Outdoor Championships in 2002, a rare double.
+The French sprinter added a World Indoor title and a bronze at the outdoor World Championships in 2003.
+Individual Olympic glory was narrowly elusive.
+As a key anchor leg for the French 4x100m relay, she helped drive the squad to a gold medal at the 2003 World Championships.
 Her career, marked by powerful starts and graceful curve running, inspired a generation of sprinters in France.

 1965–1980